 Art III-Honors is open to highly motivated students demonstrating exceptional ability, interest, and dedication to the study and production of art.
 Assignments and projects focus on all aspects of painting, drawing, and design, utilizing a wide range of materials and styles.
-Emphasis will be on the development of personal style and a well-rounded portfolio that demonstrates self-expression, analytical problem solving, critical analysis, technical achievement, and a mature approach to using the Elements and Principles of Design to purposely and effectively communicate meaning.
-Admission is by portfolio review; a pre-course summer assignment is required.
-In addition to required projects and homework assignments, students will be encouraged to pursue individual projects of interest under the guidance of the teacher.
-Summer assignment required.
+Emphasis will be on the development of personal style and a well-rounded portfolio that demonstrates self-expression, analytical problem solving, critical analysis, technical achievement, and a mature approach to using the Elements of Art and Principles of Design to purposely and effectively communicate meaning.
+Admission is by portfolio review.
+Required: Maintain a sketchbook for possible inclusion of homework, class notes, studies completed in class, and for project planning completed outside of class.